hei12011996/sprint-boot-multi-tier-test/api_test_cases.md

     {"employeeId": "string", "associatedParkingLots": [{"parkingLotId": "string"}]}
     ```

-3. Given: A ParkingBoy id "pbId": "number" which "pbId" can be referenced to the id of an existing record of parking boy in the server and the parking boy is managing zero parking lots
+3. Given: A ParkingBoy id "pbId": "number" which "pbId" can be referenced to an id of an existing record of parking boy in the server and the parking boy is managing zero parking lots

     When: GET to /parkingboys/{pbId}/parkinglots

-    Then: It should return status code 200 (OK) with the "employeeId" of that parking boy and a list containing the "parkingLotId"s which is empty
+    Then: It should return status code 200 (OK) with the "employeeId" of that parking boy and a empty list containing the "parkingLotId"s
     ```JSON
     {"employeeId": "string", "associatedParkingLots": []}
     ```

-4. Given: A ParkingBoy id "pbId": "number" which "pbId" does not exist for a id of a parking boy in the server
+4. Given: A ParkingBoy id "pbId": "number" which "pbId" does not exist as an id of a parking boy in the server

     When: GET to /parkingboys/{pbId}/parkinglots